peerkar/liferay-gsearch/README.md

 # Background
 This project served many purposes for me.
-I wanted to experiment with SOY & Metal.JS (which are a really great combination), practise writing OSGI compliant code but most importantly: I wanted to have a highly configurable, alternative search portlet for Liferay having support for Boolean operators and Lucene syntax support and many other features currently missing in the standard search portlet, like autocompletion.
+I wanted to experiment with SOY & Metal.JS (which are a really great combination), practise writing OSGI compliant code but most importantly: I wanted to have a highly configurable, alternative search portlet for Liferay having support for Boolean operators and Lucene syntax and many other features currently missing in the standard search portlet, like autocompletion.
 I wanted to have a search portlet with better control over hits relevancy.

 # Features